TABLE OF CONTENTS

 Who Is the Ideal Audience for Hero Brands?

-Hero brand archetype customers see themselves as Heroes in training.
-You show them how to live up to their dreams.
-They want to feel the satisfaction of accomplishing what they set out to do.
-By allying themselves with you, they become stronger and better able to take on the challenges in their own life.
+Those who align with the Hero brand archetype see themselves as heroes in training.
+Your brand shows them how to live up to their dreams.
+People inherently want to feel the satisfaction of accomplishing what they set out to do.
+By allying themselves with you, they become motivated to take on the challenges in their own life.

 Hero Archetype Brand Examples